R/PRE_FATE.speciesClustering_step1.R

 user to make his/her optimal choice : the brighter (yellow-ish) the

-better (see .pdf
+better (see .pdf output file).

 Mouchet M., Guilhaumon f., Villeger S., Mason N.W.H., Tomasini J.A. &